Codespirals/.github/README.md

 ### Solutions:
 A codespirals solution is a set of code with full functionality that solves some requirement, which can be implemented into a project.
 #### Structure
-* A solution contains all necessary Interfaces, Entities, Models to achieve its goal
+* A solution contains all necessary Interfaces, Entities, Models to achieve its goal, as well as:
   * Options
     * Most solutions also contain an "option" POGO class which will be injected into the services of the solution, which dictates the options that can be set that will later be read by the solution code
   * App builder extensions